Updated on January 4th, 2025 Posted In: Garden Trends & Design

 Urban jungle garden

-As well as a ‘plantsman’s garden’, Philip also defines his garden theme as ‘urban jungle’.
-That’s a good look for a small garden, because it’s relatively easy to get the look of a jungle packed with different layers of plants.
-‘A jungle is quite an enclosed space when you’re in it,’ says Philip.
-‘If you have more space, you could create a tropical or exotic garden, but it wouldn’t necessarily feel like a jungle.’
+As well as a ‘plantsman’s garden’, Philip also defines his theme as ‘urban jungle’.
+That’s a good look for a small outside space, because it’s relatively easy to get the look of a jungle packed with different layers of plants.
+‘A jungle feels quite enclosed when you’re in it,’ says Philip.

 The layers of plants start with a tree (see here for how to choose a tree for a small garden).
 Then you plant large plants, smaller plants, ground cover plants and pots, all crowded together like the photo below.